Coast Guard and local agencies respond to diesel spill on James Island

 The Coast Guard and the South Carolina Department of Environmental Control are responding Saturday to a report of a diesel release near the James Island water treatment plant, Savannah, Georgia, Aug 15, 2020.
-There has not yet been impact to the harbor yet. ( U.S. Coast guard photo)
+Due to the hard work of a local chemical clean up company the spill is under control. ( U.S. Coast Guard Photo)

 |Date Taken: